-49 LAWSUITS
+52 LAWSUITS

-The value of lawsuits proceeding against the bank, as part of the ordinary course of business, total JD 1,963,199 as at 31 December 2010 (2009: 1,527,556).
+The value of lawsuits held against the Bank, as part of the ordinary course of business, amounted to JD 11,103,340 as of 31 December 2011.
 According to the Bank's Management and legal counsel the Bank is not liable in any of these cases.

-There is also another lawsuit of JD 15,577,122 against the Bank pertaining to ownership of shares, whereby the ownership of said shares was transferred to the Bank collateral by a customer, In addition, the plaintiff sought a claim for damages valued (for the purpose of legal fees) at JD 3 million, In the opinion of the legal counsel there is no need to provide for this claim.
+There is also another lawsuit of JD 15,577,122 against the Bank pertaining to ownership of shares, whereby the ownership of said shares was transferred to the Bank (shares were held as collateral against customer liability).
+In addition, the plaintiff sought a claim for damages valued (for the purpose of legal fees) at JD 3 million, the Bank recorded a provision for this claim with a total amount of JD 8,639,524.

-There is another case for JD 17,358,705 against the Bank in order to recover the value of cheques which were paid from the account of the plaintiff company.
+There is another case for JD 17,358,795 against the Bank in order to recover the value of cheques which were paid from the account of the plaintiff company.
 In addition, the plaintiff sought a claim for damages estimated (for the purposes of the court fees) at JD 3 million.
-In the opinion of the Bank's legal counsel there is no need to provide for this claim,
+The bank recorded provision for this claim by total amount of JD 1,879,124.